-Guidelines for Board Sub-Committees and Task Forces
+Guidelines for Board Sub-Committees

 - 1. The Board Sub-Committees may be chaired by a Board member OR chaired by someone appointed by a Board member. - 2.
-If the Board Sub-Committee is chaired by someone appointed by the Board member, that appointment must be approved by a two-thirds vote of the Board. - 3.
-Board Sub-Committees must submit a yearly report to the Board via the sponsoring Board member.
+If the Board Sub-Committee is chaired by someone appointed by the Board member, that appointment must be approved by a two-thirds vote of the Board.